ricebear-org/ricebear-org.github.io/discord.md

 ### Ring Promotion/Demotion Guide

+Only for Ring 1-2 users.
 Use `/ring add` to promote users to a Ring status, and `/ring remove` to demote users from a Ring status.
 When moving users to different Rings, add the new Ring status, and then remove the old Ring status.

 ### Other Roles